Christoph16478/iq/iq_c++.md

 ----

-**Interview Question: I want to stop a class to be inherited and allow to create an object of the class.
+**I want to stop a class to be inherited and allow to create an object of the class.
 Design a solution for this problem statement.
 Give as many solutions as you can.**

-Answer:
 We can apply 3 solutions to prevent a class to be inherited in C++ where object creations will be allowed.

-Solution-1: Use the final keyword (from C++11)
+*Solution-1:* Use the final keyword (from C++11)
 In the below example, we’ve made the Unique class final.
 So, it’ll not be inherited by any class.

 If you try to inherit it, the compiler will flash an error that “a final class cannot be used as a base class“.